A record of birth for each live birth which occurs in this state shall be filed with the state registrar within five days after the birth.

 The commissioner shall establish by rule an orderly mechanism for the registration of births including at least a designation for who must file the birth record, a procedure for registering births which occur in moving conveyances, and a provision governing the names of the parent or parents to be entered on the birth record.

-In any case in which paternity of a child is determined by a court of competent jurisdiction, a declaration of parentage is executed under section 257.34, or a recognition of parentage is executed under section 257.75, the name of the father shall be entered on the birth record.
+In any case in which paternity of a child is determined by a court of competent jurisdiction, or a recognition of parentage is executed under section 257.75, the name of the father shall be entered on the birth record.
 If the order of the court declares the name of the child, it shall also be entered on the birth record.
 If the order of the court does not declare the name of the child, or there is no court order, then upon the request of both parents in writing, the surname of the child shall be defined by both parents.

-(a) Parents of a child born within this state shall give the parents' Social Security numbers to the Office of the State Registrar at the time of filing the birth record, but the numbers shall not appear on the record.
+(a) Parents of a child born within this state shall give the parents' Social Security numbers to the Office of Vital Records at the time of filing the birth record, but the numbers shall not appear on the certified record.

-(b) The Social Security numbers are classified as private data, as defined in section 13.02, subdivision 12, on individuals, but the Office of the State Registrar shall provide a Social Security number to the public authority responsible for child support services upon request by the public authority for use in the establishment of parentage and the enforcement of child support obligations.
+(b) The Social Security numbers are classified as private data, but the Office of Vital Records shall provide a Social Security number to the public authority responsible for child support services upon request by the public authority for use in the establishment of parentage and the enforcement of child support obligations.

 When a birth occurs in an institution or en route to an institution, the person in charge of the institution or that person's authorized designee shall obtain the personal data required under this section and shall prepare the record of birth.
 For purposes of this section, "institution" means a hospital or other facility that provides childbirth services.